 An office with a well-oiled support system will have lesser blame games, passing the buck or conflicts.
 It gives an opportunity for teams to develop a good and healthy relationship with each other.

 Every relationship hits the rough patch once in a while, and this may happen in your workplace as well.
 It is not only important to build healthy relationships, but also important that you mend and maintain them even during tough times.

 Learn how to cope with conflicts, gossips, rumors, and emotional disturbance in your workplace, because there is no escape from them.
 The most important rule to follow is to allow things to cool down before you handle them.

 Do not respond when you feel a surge of emotions going through your mind.
 Patience and emotional stability will play a very crucial role in conflict resolution.

-If there is a misunderstanding, bring it up openly and discuss rather than fretting and fuming over it on your own.
-You can meet up with your colleague over a coffee for the purpose.
+If there is a misunderstanding, bring it up openly and discuss it rather than fretting and fuming over it on your own.
+You can meet up with your colleague over a coffee for this purpose.